The 3% Lever: Weekly Shifts That Compound Into $100K+ Over 12 Months for $75K–$95K Operators

 Map your 3% opportunities in each of the five numbers.
 Where’s the lowest-hanging improvement in lead flow, conversion, transaction value, retention, and capacity?

 Implement one improvement this month.
-Pick your biggest constraint (from Article 16) and make it 3-5% better.
+Pick your biggest constraint (from The Five Numbers) and make it 3–5% better.

 Start the rotation.
 Month by month, improve one number while maintaining the others.
 Let compounding do the work.